• Skip to main content

 1. Simple to make.
 Made in one bowl and with no electric mixer required, this is as simple as you could get when making a cake.

 3. Smells and tastes insane!
 This is one of those loaf cakes that your guests (and you) will be chomping at the bit to get to whilst it's baking.
-The smell is intoxicating, and the taste most definitely does not disappoint.
+The smell is intoxicating, and the earl grey flavour most definitely does not disappoint!

 Earl Grey Tea is a black tea blend that's been flavoured from bergamot oils.
 Bergamot is a citrus fruit that originates from Italy and the fragrant oils from the rind are added to the tea leaves giving its unique taste.